Roll-In Shower: Complete Guide to Safe, Wheelchair-Accessible Bathing

 • Complete waterproofing membrane systems

-• Linear drains at the shower entrance or along the back wall
+• Linear drains at the shower entrance or back wall

 • Proper slope construction to direct water away from the bathroom floor